Skip to main content

 Data layer changes

-The updated checkout uses add_to_cart and purchase events with new structures for each analytics integration, following the latest recommendations for those platforms.
+We upgraded the add_to_cart and purchase events with new structures for each analytics integration, following the latest recommendations for those platforms.

 ACTION REQUIRED: We recommend you review your analytics and ad platform(s) to determine if you have defined any custom variables or conversion events based on the existing event structure.